There are various ways to get a pet dog. Some of the most common of these include:

 There are other ways to get pet dogs, but these are the most common.
 Among these, one option that is seemingly racking up a bad reputation is the pet store.
 These pet stores came into existence after the increase in popularity of mega stores and mall puppies.

 You will usually find a mall that had a pet store available.
-These stores feature aisles of cages that include various pets, including dogs.
+These stores feature aisles of cages that include various pets, including dog toys.
 Although they remain popular today, many people have bad experiences with most pet stores.

 The Issues with Pet Stores